 “Food prep is probably the most under-rated, under-utilized healthy living tool.
 Making it a habit to spend even one hour on the weekend to prep food can make a huge difference in your food choices during the upcoming week.” – Lindsey Livingston, The Lean Green Bean

-Have you ever entertained the thought of incorporating meal planning into your routine but shied away because you’re just not quite sure where to start, intimidated by how much perceived effort it will take, or scared that there is a “right” and “wrong” way to meal plan?
+Have you ever entertained the thought of incorporating meal planning into your routine but shied away because you’re just not quite sure where to start?
+Maybe you’re intimidated by how much perceived effort it will take or you’re scared that there is a “right” and “wrong” way to meal plan.
 Cast those misconceptions to the side!

-I’m a firm believer in meal planning!
-But I’m terrible.
+I’m a firm believer in meal planning but I’m terrible at it!
 I’m not even going to sugar coat it.
-I really, really try hard to do it and it never fails that life happens and the days goes by without getting anything done.
-What is it they say, “If you fail to plan you plan to fail?”
-That’s what dinners have been like for us lately since we have moved.
-Everything has been fly-by-the-seat-of-our-pants meals or takeout and while we do all sit down together to eat our chaotic, thrown-together meal, the nights when I do plan, make such a difference in how the rest of the evening goes for my family.
+I really, really try hard to do it and it never fails that life happens.
+Life is often filled with fly-by-the-seat-of-our-pants meals or restaurant takeout.
+While we do all sit down together to eat our chaotic, thrown-together meal, the nights when I do plan, make such a difference in how the rest of the evening goes for my family.
 That’s why I called on the best meal planners I know to share their top tips to inspire not only me but all of you too.